IN2-Moist/2Take1-Moist-Script/README.md

 10 k Bounty for all including yourself!

+## Session Kicks

 - NetBail ScriptHost Fuckarino

 `Network bail Kick, with a Script host targeted kick which will kick all in session and will force the script host to send kicks this has a really bad effect on yourself game ui goes flickery due to you being a script host and you getting spammed with those kicks although 2take1 protects you from being kicked it makes the game harder to play with the ui going crazy so last resort kick!`

+- Kick Host until Session host

+`Fast kick all hosts until you are host`

 - Network Bail Kick